 The climate is considered to be moderate and continental in style with altitude that runs between 400 and 500 metres.
 The temperature combines cool to cold nights and warm to hot summer days resulting in large diurnal ranges.
 The altitude combined with the climate allows wine grapes to ripen more evenly and slowly without producing high sugar levels and losing natural acidity.
 Rainfall is predominantly in winter and spring, and summers are relatively dry, with only occasional rain events, which obviates the need for frequent fungal sprays.

-The ‘Skillogalee’ Valley is one of the most picturesque in the Clare Valley Wine region and it was in the early 1840s when explorer John Horrocks settled Penwortham named after his home town in England.
+The valley where the Skillogalee property is located is one of the most picturesque in the while Clare Valley wine region.
+It was in the early 1840s when explorer John Horrocks settled Penwortham named after his home town in England.

 Historically the Clare Valley’s predominant variety of grapes has been Riesling and is recognised as the variety’s Australian home.
 Principal red grape varieties are Shiraz and Cabernet Sauvignon.